Umuzi-org/tech-department/content/projects/python-specific/expose-rest-api-simple/_index.md

 ### Part 2: Expose JSON api

-Use Flask to expose the following JSON endpoints:
+Use Flask to expose the following functionality:

-- `/addNewVisitor`: create a new Visitor in the database
+- create a new Visitor in the database
-- `/deleteVisitor:id`: delete a single Visitor from the database
+- delete a single Visitor from the database
-- `/deleteAllVisitors`: delete all Visitors
+- delete all Visitors
-- `/viewVisitors`: view all Visitors
+- view all Visitors
-- `/viewVisitor:id`: view a single Visitor
+- view a single Visitor
-- `/updateVisitor:id`: Update a single Visitor
+- update a single Visitor

+#### Something to think about

+Imagine that your api is hosted somewhere on the internet and is very popular.
+Lots of people are using it.

+- What might happen if many people access the "create visitor" functionality at the same time?
+- what might happen if many people ty to update the same visitor at the same time?
+- what might happen if someone deletes all the visitors while someone else is trying to create a new one?

+A lot of really weird bugs can creep in.
+This class of error is generally referred to as a race condition.
+There are tools and techniques that exist to help deal with this kind of thing.
+In general it's good to keep race conditions in mind whenever dealing with processes that access data in parallel.

 ## Resources